MCG-NJU/MOTIP/README.md

 - See [GET_STARTED.md](./docs/GET_STARTED.md) for how to get started with our MOTIP, including pre-training, training, and inference.
 - See [MODEL_ZOO.md](./docs/MODEL_ZOO.md) for well-trained models.
 - See [MISCELLANEOUS.md](./docs/MISCELLANEOUS.md) for other miscellaneous settings unrelated to the model structure, such as logging.
+- See [TUTORIAL.md](./docs/TUTORIAL.md) to understand and better develop our models.

 ## :bouquet: Acknowledgements